 If it comes in a packet, don’t eat it.
 It’s really that simple.
 Processed foods are devoid of REAL nutrition.
 They contain hidden sugars, excess sodium, unhealthy fats and a bunch of additives and preservatives.

 - Don’t eat processed luncheon meats, juices, TV dinners, chips, biscuits and packaged cereals.
-Instead, focus on foods found in nature.
+Instead, focus on the foods found in nature.

 - Eat leafy greens, colorful vegetables, seasonal fruits, lean cuts of organic meats bought locally, nuts and seeds, and healthy fats.